Hyperobjekt/seda-site/content/posts/the-opportunity-gap-2019-01-12.md

 Why is the opportunity gap larger in some places than others?
 What factors contribute to it?

 One factor that leads to larger achievement gaps is racial differences in family economic and educational resources.
 In communities where white families have higher incomes and the parents of white children have more education than in black children’s families, opportunity gaps are larger.
 In part this is because these differences mean that white and black families have different resources that they can use to provide educational opportunities for their children (like access to high-quality preschool programs, summer camps and enrichment activities).

-[some explanation that in the previous figure the distance of a district below the diagonal line tells us how large the achievement/opportunity gap is.
-Then explain we’re now going to look at those gaps.
-They will be on the vertical axis below]

 {{% /state-wrapper %}}